ROBERT SIEGEL, Host:

 From Islamabad, NPR's Julie McCarthy has the story.

-Mr. CYRIL ALMEIDA: The question is, yeah, is our commitment to a long-term dogged pursuit of al-Qaida inside Pakistan - is that commitment evident?
+MCCARTHY: The question is, yeah, is our commitment to a long-term dogged pursuit of al-Qaida inside Pakistan - is that commitment evident?
 I don't think it is right now, and I think Pakistan will have to prove that it exists.